sharethewisdom/piano-actions/README.md

 hub fork
 ```

-Or, if you already have a remote clone:
+Or, if you already have a remote and local clone:

 ```bash
 git pull